OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/caliberrm.md

 ## User Privileges

-* Create one user for Caliber RM System, dedicated to OpsHub Integration Manager.
+* Create one user for Caliber RM System, dedicated to <code class="expression">space.vars.SITENAME</code>.
 User should not be used to do any other operations from System's User-Interface.
 * User should have access to the projects that are required to be integrated.
 For this, if user belongs to some group, then that group should have rights to access projects.
 This can be done with Administrator tool, by selecting a project and checking its Group Assignment.

 ## Additional Caliber RM Library Configuration